2. Working with Sparse Data¶

 Fitting a model¶

-arguments.
+Just like the previous tutorial we initialize a model with the sparse data, but this time we omit the mask and n_mask_items arguments.
 Models are smart enough to realize that the data containing missing values and all future operations will take this into account

 model = NNMF_sgd(masked_data, random_state=0)